FAQ: Who Can Help Me?

 Q: Individual Assistance.
 Do you schedule individual appointments with growers?

 A: I rarely do individual appointments, although I organize and speak at workshops and conferences all across the state and region.
-My job as a statewide specialist is to conduct research in my subject area (organics, medicinal herbs, mushrooms, and specialty crops), create extension/outreach materials (websites, publications, and presentations) based on that research, and then train extension agents on those topics to serve the farmers directly.
+My job as a statewide specialist is to conduct research in my subject area (organics, medicinal herbs, mushrooms, hemp, and specialty crops), create extension/outreach materials (websites, publications, and presentations) based on that research, and then train extension agents on those topics to serve the farmers directly.
 We are very fortunate in North Carolina to have a strong county extension system.
 Every county has an office with at least one agent responsible for the crop areas I cover.
 I suggest that you contact your local extension office and schedule an appointment to visit with your agent.
 Also, check the Extension Calendar of Events to find out about conferences and workshops in your area that might be of interest.

 Q: Small Farm Start-Up.
 I am interested in starting a small farm and growing some specialty crops such as herbs and hops.
 Where can I get information on the business aspects of starting a small farm?
 And are there any organizations that offer grants for new projects like this?
 Also, is there someone locally who can help me?